What are the “Hash Functions”?

 Properties of hash functions

-A hash function is any deterministic function that takes an input of arbitrary length and produces a fixed-length output, which is referred to as the “hash digest”.
-Blockchains rely heavily on hash functions for generating cryptographic keys and hashing the transaction blocks.
+A hash function takes any input of arbitrary length and deterministically produces a fixed-length output, which miners refer to as the “hash digest.”
+Blockchains rely heavily on hash functions for generating cryptographic keys as well as hashing the transaction blocks.

 General Properties: